cnlohr/espwebc3/docs/notes.md

 ### Usage Instructions
 *NOTE: These instructions are for Arch linux*

-* Install QEMU for risc-v with the `qemu-arch-extra` package
+* Install QEMU for risc-v with the `qemu-arch-extra` package.
+You will also need `riscv64-elf-gdb`
 * Run `make` in the [/dev/qemu-metal](dev/qemu-metal) directory this will build the elf binary.
 * Debug Instructions